In Exercises 1–4, classify the two samples as independent or depe... | Study Prep in Pearson+

 1

-Identify the key characteristic of the two samples: Sample 1 contains the fuel efficiencies of 12 cars, and Sample 2 contains the fuel efficiencies of the same 12 cars but using an alternative fuel.
+Identify the two samples provided in the problem: Sample 1 consists of the heights of 37 children, and Sample 2 consists of the heights of the same 37 children after 1 year.

-Understand the definition of independent samples: Two samples are independent if the data in one sample does not influence or is not paired with the data in the other sample.
+Understand the concept of independent and dependent samples: Independent samples are those where the observations in one sample do not influence or are not related to the observations in the other sample.
+Dependent samples, on the other hand, are paired or related in some way, such as measurements taken on the same subjects at different times.

-Understand the definition of dependent samples: Two samples are dependent (or paired) if each data point in one sample is directly related to a data point in the other sample, such as measurements taken on the same subjects under different conditions.
+Examine the relationship between the two samples: Since Sample 2 involves the same 37 children as in Sample 1, but measured after 1 year, the two samples are inherently related.
+Each observation in Sample 1 corresponds directly to an observation in Sample 2 for the same child.

-Analyze the relationship between the two samples: Since the fuel efficiencies in Sample 2 are measured on the same cars as in Sample 1, the data points are paired.
-Each car's fuel efficiency in Sample 1 corresponds to its fuel efficiency in Sample 2 under the alternative fuel condition.
+Conclude that the two samples are dependent because the measurements in Sample 2 are paired with the measurements in Sample 1 for the same individuals (the same 37 children).

-Conclude that the two samples are dependent because the measurements in Sample 2 are directly related to the measurements in Sample 1, as they are taken from the same set of cars under different conditions.
+Justify the classification: The dependency arises because the heights in Sample 2 are influenced by the same individuals whose heights were measured in Sample 1, making the samples paired and not independent.

 Verified video answer for a similar problem: